kostyniuk/alex-posts/README.md

-Astro application that helps me hare my articles on the Web
+An Astro application that allows me to publish and manage my articles online.